 Sure, he may have been the greatest college football player of all-time, even though Cam Newton in one season at Auburn was better for the naked eye, faster on the ground, and prettier for the air.
 That, along with the combination of good looks and religiosity, seems to lead to NFL success.
 The only problem is that history has shown us that two-time Heisman winner Archie Griffin stunk as a pro, good looks never helped Bachelor Jesse Palmer on and off the show, and God did not exactly help Dabo Swinney when Nick Saban won his National Championship over Clemson.

-But that does not entitle the media to make Tebow bigger than the whole team as it never celebrated Kyle Orton going 9-6 with Chicago in 2008, Steve DeBerg going 21-10 with Kansas City in 1990 and 1991, and Virgil Carter having the same record as Tebow’s in 1970 with Cincinnati, 7-4.
+But the media disregards the aforementioned precedents to make Tebow bigger than the whole team as it never celebrated Kyle Orton going 9-6 with Chicago in 2008, Steve DeBerg going 21-10 with Kansas City in 1990 and 1991, and Virgil Carter having the same record as Tebow’s in 1970 with Cincinnati, 7-4.

 The dirty secret of the winner stat and attribute is that it is nothing more than grounds to set up popularity contests and shaming festivals.
 If a quarterback looks the part, has some football attributes for justification, and is a part of a team victory, he is celebrated as something greater than he is.
 However, if he has moments that cost the team the win and no trip to the Super Bowl or subsequent playoff rounds, even with a winning record, he is a bum.